Difference between Data Science vs Statistics

 In summary, it may be noted that Data science and statistics are indistinguishable and are closely linked.
 It is clear that statistics is a tool or method for data science, while data science is a wide domain where a statistical method is an essential component.
 Data science and statistics will continue to exist and there is a big overlap between these two disciplines.
 Also to note, all statisticians cannot become data scientists and vice-versa.
 Data science has developed recently with big data and will continue to grow in the coming years as data growth seems to be never-ending.

-This has been a guide to Data Science vs Statistics, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Data Science vs Statistics.
+Here we have discussed Data Science vs Statistics head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –

 - Statistics or Machine learning